programmatordev/sportmonksfootball-php-api/docs/02-configuration.md

 ### `timezone`

 Timezone used when retrieving data.
-Affects dates.
+Check the [official documentation](https://docs.sportmonks.com/football/tutorials-and-guides/tutorials/timezone-parameters-on-different-endpoints) for more information.

 List of all supported timezones can be found [here](https://www.php.net/manual/en/timezones.php).